A

 PFC

-Currently: retired from playing, spending my time on the mute business, language study and travel.
+In retirement from playing, he spent his time on the mute business, language study and travel.

 Top of Page